Skip to content

 For more information on how ODI can assist you, please email the office.

-Recognizing that education is a process occurring both inside and outside the classroom, the Dean of Students staff is concerned with your well-being as a person living and learning in a community of scholars.
+Recognizing that education is a process occurring both inside and outside the classroom, the Student Success staff is concerned with your well-being as a person living and learning in a community of scholars.
 As a result, you should feel free to consult with staff members in this office about any aspect of life at Clark, whether personal or academic.

-If you are not sure who to bring your questions to, the Dean of Students Office is a good place to start.
+If you are not sure who to bring your questions to, the Division of Student Success is a good place to start.
 For more information, call 1-508-793-7423 or email the office.

-The Identity, Student Engagement, and Access (ISEA) Office (MFGSS) office also welcomes students who are undocumented or hold DACA and TPS status and are looking for social or academic support.
-Students can participate in identity-based community groups that meet regularly.
+Identity, Student Engagement, and Access (ISEA) also welcomes students who are undocumented or hold DACA and TPS status and are looking for social or academic support.
+Students can participate in identity-based community groups that meet regularly and/or attend events hosted by ISEA.

 For more information, call 1-508-421-3722 or email the office.